avrilmaomao/lunakeeper/README.md

 ## Luna can be used for
 - checking a RaspberryPi is running with internet connection
 - checking a scheduled task is triggered regularly
-- checking the status of an application not listening ports
+- checking an application not listening ports is up

 ## Supported notification types
 When Luna finds a monitored item missing, she will send you a notification.
 You can specify your notification info when adding or changing a monitored item.